kishanpatel789/kp_data_dev_site/content/posts/003_DeleteYourOldTweets.md

 # ...
 ```

 You may be wondering, "Why delete only 50 Tweets?"
-Well, here's the rub.
+Well, there's the rub.
 A Free Access project using the Twitter API only allows 50 delete requests per day.
 If you have the cash, you can fork over $5,000 per month to get Pro Access, granting a blazing 50 delete requests per 15 minutes (4,800 requests per day).
 But for most of us, that's overkill, and the cost can't be justified.

 ## Do the Deed
 Let's delete some Tweets.
-Fire up your terminal and create a python virtual environment and install the packages we'll need.
-The `requirements.txt` file contains the two primary packages `tweepy` and `python-dotenv` as well as their dependencies.
+Fire up your terminal and create a python virtual environment.
+The `requirements.txt` file lists the two primary packages `tweepy` and `python-dotenv` as well as their dependencies.
+You can install them with these 3 commands:

 ```bash
 python -m venv venv